nfredmond/DOT-Dashboard/combined_documentation.md

 Explain how MCP might be used to maintain context between the Planning Manager app and the AI model.
 Possibly, MCP could feed the AI model relevant context (like a summary of the current project, or the last results) each time it generates a response, ensuring continuity.
 Emphasize security: the AI should only access data it's permitted to (e.g., only data from the user's agency, no cross-tenant data).
 This might involve the agent including the user's agency ID in queries, and the backend double-checking permissions.
 Also mention that any external API calls via the AI (like fetching from Census) should be done through secure proxies or with sanitized inputs to prevent misuse.
-Long-Duration Simulation Orchestration: Describe an orchestration mechanism for running long CAMP model simulations:
+Long-Duration Simulation Orchestration: Describe an orchestration mechanism for running long GreenChAMP (Green DOT Chained Activity Modelling Process) model simulations:
 Running a full activity-based model or even a detailed four-step model could take minutes or hours, especially for large regions or many iterations.
 The system should handle this asynchronously.
 Propose a solution: e.g., when a user starts a model run, the request is handled by a Next.js API route that queues a job (perhaps using a task queue service or Supabase's background functions).
 That job runs in the background (possibly as a separate Node process, a Python script, or a Supabase Edge Function) so it doesn't block the API.
 The AI (Claude) could be involved in monitoring or updating the user: e.g., sending progress updates like "10% of iterations completed..." via WebSocket or just updating a status field in the database that the front-end polls.